onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 ## Top Toolbar

 ![Top ToolBar](images/toolbar.png)

+Datasets

+:  Click this icon to get a pop-window listing all open datasets.
+You can then click on an entry and drag it into a spectrum window to display it.

 Open

 :    Display a file dialog in which you can select the NMR data set to open.
 Typically you will select an Agilent ".fid" directory, an Agilent "fid" file, or a Bruker "fid" or "ser" file.
 The file will be opened and the first row of raw data displayed.